Best Alfred Alternatives in 2026

 - Script commands supporting multiple programming languages: Extensibility through custom scripts in languages like Python, JavaScript, and Bash enables developers to build tailored automation that integrates with internal systems and workflows.

-Raycast is used by individuals and teams seeking a modern launcher with AI integration and extensive customization.
-It is typically applied in workflows where rapid application switching, snippet management, and community-built extensions enhance daily productivity tasks.
+Raycast fits individuals and teams after a modern launcher with AI integration and deep customization.
+It tends to land where fast app switching, snippet management, and community-built extensions sharpen daily work.

 3. Alfred with Powerpack

-Alfred remains the benchmark against which all Mac launchers are measured.
-The Powerpack upgrade unlocks powerful workflow automation that has defined power-user productivity for over a decade.
+Alfred is still the benchmark every other Mac launcher gets measured against.
+The Powerpack upgrade opens up the workflow automation that’s defined power-user productivity for over a decade.

 Key Features